-Miami Dade County, Internal Services Department, Operations Coordinator of Risk Management
+Miami Dade County, Internal Services Department, Assistant Director of Risk Management

 Salvador E. Najarro has been serving Miami-Dade County constituents through his service in multiple county government Departments, in various roles, for the past 17 years.
 From Planning and Zoning, to Risk Management, Mr. Najarro has continually proven to be a forward thinking leader, driving organizational efficiency, and accountability in each operation.
 Having been privileged to be involved in a wide range of administrative disciplines, with a strong focus on budgetary practices, financial planning, and collections.
 Mr. Najarro has been tasked with overseeing the fiscal planning and revenue collections for major County operations and special events such as the annual Key Biscayne Tennis Tournament (formally known as the Sony), the annual Ribfest and Love-in events, as well as holding the administrative responsibilities of the daily operations of Miami-Dade County Beaches and Marinas.
 Most recently, Salvador has taken on the responsibility of ushering the continued well being of the County's Insurance Trust fund, and is taking efforts to minimize the County's exposure and cost of mitigated losses.
 Mr. Najarro obtained a BA in Public Administration from Florida International University, in 2005.
 He and his wife, Deborah, reside in the Redlands area of Unincorporated Miami Dade County.